jjreina/Courses/Pluralsight/2. Reactjs-React Fundamentals/README.md

 # Second course of eight.
-Status in progress
+This project is an improved version of the project proposed in this course.
+Where versions as react, bootstrap have been update and new libraries as lodash and react-rourter has been used.
 * Webpack version:
     * *npm install*
     * *npm run start*